Home

 Value Investing (Bruce C.N.
 Greenwald et al)

-An important read for stock investors as it provides an extensive summary and explains the innovations in the field as practised by some of the most successful investors.
+An important read for stock investors as it provides an extensive summary and explains the innovations in the field as practiced by some of the most successful investors.

 It is more informative than many other books about the subject and ranks highly in my estimation as a stock market investing book.
 It should be required reading for the discerning investor.